A Holborn Walk

 Continue along St Giles High Street.

 The Shaftesbury Theatre was originally the Princes, designed by Bertie Crewe in 1911.
 On the corner with Endell Street is St Giles' National School of 1860 by EM Barry.
 It had 1500 children and there was a soup kitchen and industrial school in the basement.
+It is now used by St Mungos.

-Continue to St Giles Church
+Cross at the lights and continue to St Giles Church

 In 1101 Queen Matilda founded a leper hospital whose chapel became a parish church after the Reformation in 1539.
 The church of St Giles-in-the-Fields was rebuilt in 1630 and again in 1730-4 to the designs of Henry Flitcroft. [